shieldfy/remote-startup-handbook-covid19/README.md

     `Tools used:`  [Github](https://github.com), Markdown

-## 👨‍💻 Developers guide
+## 👨‍💻 Developers Guide

-1. **You are not at home, you are at work inside your home.**
+1. **You are not at home, you are at work inside your home**

     The first thing to do is to define a corner at your home and set up your disk, chair, and PC.

     It's important to make it organized and looks like a professional desk like what you have at work.

-    > Don't ever make your default work from bed or couch
+    > Don't ever make your default work from bed or couch.

     Tell your family that you are at work and you need to focus.
-And reward them later with quality fun time with them, they deserve it.
+Reward them later with quality fun time with them, they deserve it.

-2. **Communicate, communicate and communicate.**
+2. **Communicate, communicate and communicate**

     Communicate with your team leader and your fellow developers regularly.

     `Tools used:` [Google Meet](https://meet.google.com), [Slack](https://slack.com)

-3. **Divide your time, but still be connected.**
+3. **Divide your time, but still be connected**

     Don't imagine that you will spend 6-8 hours on your PC, this is home at the end.
 Instead, be realistic and take a break with your family (ex: 15 min every 2-3 hours).